tarasyukin/Study-Projects/Journal-Club/2022/Lee-etal-2022/Research/2017_Darke_Duflou_JForensicLefMed_Pathology_sudden_death_with_evidence_of_hoarding.md

 # [Darke S, Duflou J. Characteristics, circumstances and pathology of sudden or unnatural deaths of cases with evidence of pathological hoarding.
 J Forensic Leg Med 2017;45:36–40.](https://www.sciencedirect.com/science/article/abs/pii/S1752928X16301548?via%3Dihub)

+[author:: darke, duflou]
+[year-pub:: 2017]

 ## Patients

-All cases presenting to the Department of Forensic Medicine Sydney (DOFM) between 1 January 2001&#8212;31 September 2015 where
+"All cases presenting to the Department of Forensic Medicine Sydney (DOFM) between 1 January 2001&#8212;31 September 2015 where" there was compulsive hoarding noted on the autopsy file by the pathologist, police, or witnesses.
+(There is not indication how hoarding was verified or quantified.

+%%
+[P:: cases presenting to Department of Forensic Medicine Sydney, from 2001&#8212;2015, where hoarding was identified on the autopsy file]

-%% Patients included, need to note number, exclusion criteria, how they were recruited, etc %%
+Patients included, need to note number, exclusion criteria, how they were recruited, etc

+%%

 ## Intervention

+Key data extracted from cases included:
+- Cause of death as reported by the pathologist;
+  - including antecedent causes and other clinically significant factors
+- Age at death
+- Social circumstances
+- Internal autopsy findings
+- Toxicology data from immunoassay, gas or high-performance liquid chromatography
+  - primarily for commonly tested substances such as alcohol, opioids, cannabis, etc.

+%%
-%% some studies don't have an intervention, essentially what was being tested for %%
+some studies don't have an intervention, essentially what was being tested for [I:: key data extracted: cause of death, age, toxicology, internal autopsy findings, social circumstances]

+%%

 ## Control

+No formal controls were used.
+Years of life lost were calculated base on life expenctancy data from the Australia Bureau of statistics for the year of the patient case, and sex.

+%%
-%% some studies may not have a clear control population %%
+some studies may not have a clear control population

+[C:: no formal control, some comparison made to life expectancy data]
+%%

 ## Outcome

+A total of 61 [N:: 61]

+%%
-%% what was the raw results of the study %%
+[O:: what was the raw results of the study]
+%%

 ## Conclusion